How Long Does It Take For Payroll To Process?

 Prepaid debit cards can hold multiple salaries or wage payments to an employee and is an effective solution for those without a traditional bank account.
 One example is the Deel Card, which lets contractors withdraw funds directly to a VISA card they can use online or in stores.

 Cards carry some risk because they can get stolen, and the employee will be charged an ATM fee for cash withdrawals.
-However, these cards are incredibly fast and flexible and can accept funds internationally without any issue.
+However, these cards are incredibly fast and flexible and can accept funds internationally without any issues.

 How does payroll processing work?